President: Rosen Plevneliev

 Georgy Bliznashki was named caretaker prime minister by the president in August 2014.

-He is to serve in the post until October 5 when the country holds its second snap elections in 17 months.
+He is to serve in the post until the results of snap elections in October - the second set of early elections in 17 months.

 Technocrat prime minister Plamen Oresharski's government resigned on July 23 after a rocky year in office.